digital-land/service-handbook/docs/add-to-the-handbook.md

 ### How to contribute

+The code and text files that build this handbook can be found in the [service-handbook](https://github.com/digital-land/service-handbook) repository on GitHub.

 How you contribute will depend on your familiarity with working on GitHub, but contributing to the handbook is a safe way to build your skills.

 #### 1. Using a text editor